2022 Arizona State Sun Devils football team

-The 2022 Arizona State Sun Devils football team represents Arizona State University as a member of as a member of the Pac-12 Conference during the 2022 NCAA Division I FBS football season.
-After starting the season with 1–2, head coach Herm Edwards was fired on September 18.
+The 2022 Arizona State Sun Devils football team represented Arizona State University as a member of as a member of the Pac-12 Conference during the 2022 NCAA Division I FBS football season.
+After starting the season 1–2, head coach Herm Edwards was fired on September 18.
 Shaun Aguano took over as interim head coach.
-The Sun Devils play their home games at Sun Devil Stadium in Tempe Arizona.
-The Sun Devils went 3-9, their worst season since 1946.
+The Sun Devils played their home games at Sun Devil Stadium in Tempe Arizona.
+The Sun Devils went 3–9, their worst season since 1946.
 This season is also the worst attended season since 1968, averaging 43,081 for the six home games.

-Previous season

-The Sun Devils finished the 2021 season with an 8–5 record, and a 6–3 conference record.
-They finished in a tie for second place with UCLA in the South Division.
+On April 19, 2024, Arizona State vacated 2 of their 3 wins due to NCAA violations stemming from Arizona State offering recruiting inducements, impermissible tryouts and tampering.